esrf-bliss/Lima-camera-simulator/doc/index.rst

 This plugin has been implemented in respect of the standard capabilites of a camera plugin but with some limitations according to some programmer's choices.
 We only provide here extra information for a better understanding of the capabilities for the simulator camera.

  - :cpp:class:`HwDetInfo`: The default (and max.) frame size if about 1024x1024-Bpp32, but one can only change the image type by calling :cpp:func:`DetInfoCtrlObj::setCurrImageType()`.
- - :cpp:class:`HwSync`: Only IntTrig trigger mode is supported.
-For both exposure time and latency time min. is 10e-9 and max. is 10e6.
+ - :cpp:class:`HwSync`: `IntTrig` and `IntTrigMult` triggers mode are supported.
+For both exposure time and latency time min. is 10e-9 and max. is 10e6. `ExtTrigSingle` and `ExtTrigMult` are also supported.
+The camera and the Tango simulator provides an API to manually trig it.

 Optional capabilities
 .....................